 Follow these instructions to set up the webhook.
 Once completed you should have something similar to

-Fill in the default fields and save the integration.
+Now, fill in the default fields and save the integration.
 We will configure in the next section.

 You can create a vulnerability type in Jira called vulnerability and use that to create statuses and resolutions that map to Contrast.